Bas-Man/WorkScheduleAutomation/README.md

 <a name="trigger"></a>Set up a trigger

 In order for this to be automated.
-You need to set up a tigger that runs by itself.
+You need to set up a trigger that runs by itself.

 1. Open your project and select 'Edit' -> 'Current Project Triggers'